 There are guides present but they do not harass and an official audio tour is available at a nominal price if you would rather do your own sightseeing.
-Moreover, most of the monuments are well labeled with their history on plaques next to them.
+Moreover, most of the monuments are well labelled with their history on plaques next to them.

-Although there are shaded areas in the complex, it is advisable to carry sun protection and water especially during summer months.
+Although there are shaded areas in the complex, it is advisable to carry sun protection and water, especially during summer months.

-The Qutub Complex is part of village Mehrauli in New Delhi and while a visit to the Minaret is a must, so is one to the nearby Mehrauli Archaeological Park which is full of ancient splendor.
+The Qutub Complex is part of village Mehrauli in New Delhi and while a visit to the Minaret is a must, so is one to the nearby Mehrauli Archaeological Park which is full of ancient splendour.

-The entire Qutub Minar complex is a well maintained property with lush gardens, nooks and corners to explore, the forgotten past to re-discover, and it is the perfect place in the city to immerse oneself into the charm of glorious architecture.
+The entire Qutub Minar complex is a well-maintained property with lush gardens, nooks and corners to explore, the forgotten past to re-discover, and it is the perfect place in the city to immerse oneself into the charm of glorious architecture.